 Cats have been a staple of the Disney theme park experience since 1955, shortly after Disneyland opened.
-In this post, we’ll share a brief history of cats in Walt Disney World and the California parks, plus an exclusive look of what the kitties of the kingdom are up to now that the parks are closed.
+In this post, we’ll share a brief history of cats in Walt Disney World and the California parks, plus an exclusive look of what the kitties of the kingdom are up to when the parks are closed.

 Before we begin, it’s worth noting that the Walt Disney Company does not publicly tout the presence of feral cats in the theme parks for a variety of reasons, including not wanting to draw undue guest attention to these invisible employees.
 There’s also the clear conflict of interest posed by the Mouse House opening its gates to cats, the sworn enemy of Mickey and Co.